Age: 91 Years

 - Milkha felt suffocated at his sister-in-law’s house as it was proving to be burdensome for him.
 However, a slice of relief for Milkha came when he discovered that one of his sisters, Iswar Kaur, was living in a locality nearby.

 - Soon, his eldest brother Makhan Singh got his posting in India at the Red Fort.
 Makhan took Milkha to a nearby school and got admitted him in 7th standard.
-However, Milkha could cope with his studies and again fell in bad company.
+However, Milkha could not cope with his studies, and again, he fell into bad company.

 - In the November of 1952, he got a job in the Army with the help of his brother and was posted to Srinagar.